mholyaee/AROHap/README.md

 # AROHap
 AROhap is a useful program to reconstruct haplotype sequences.
 This method involves two steps:
-First, like FasHap method which has been proposed in the below article, constructs a fuzzy conflict graph based on the similarity of input fragments.
-Second, use Asexual reproduction optimization algorithm as a fast convergence speed evoulotionary method, to improves the inital partitioning.
+First, like FasHap [1] method, constructs a fuzzy conflict graph based on the similarity of input fragments and provides an initial bi-partitioning.
+Second, use Asexual reproduction optimization algorithm as a fast convergence speed evoulotionary based method, to improves the inital partitioning.

 These features not only enhance reconstruction rate but also improve the running time of the method.